×

 Step 3 – Deducting estimated expenses to see what the net yearly income might be: He doesn’t know what his exact operating expenses would be, so to be on the safe side, he takes out a conservative amount of 40% in potential expenses from the gross yearly income, which would leave 60% for himself.
 To see what is left after 40% of expenses are deducted, the yearly income of $9,600 is multiplied by 0.60 (60%), and he is then left with a net income of $5,760 per year.

-Step 4 – Calculating the Return on Investment: To calculate what his final ROI is, he then takes the net income of $5,760 and divides it by the total purchase price, $5,760 ÷ 100,000, which comes to an ROI of .0576%.
+Step 4 – Calculating the return on investment: To calculate what his final ROI is, he then takes the net income of $5,760 and divides it by the total purchase price, $5,760 ÷ 100,000, which comes to an ROI of .0576%.
 To make it a simple, rounded number, multiply .0576% by 100, and you have your final ROI calculation of 5.76%.

 Quick Summary of the Above ROI Formula